 How To Select a Tattoo Shop and a Tattoo Artist: Basics to Keep in Mind for the First-timers

 Merely deciding that you want a tattoo is not sufficient.
-It can become quite a hectic task and confusing tasks but you can do a few basic things to make sure you are on the right path.
+It can become quite a hectic and confusing task but you can do a few basic things to make sure you are on the right path.
 Since tattoos are not just body modifications but can be termed as art it is highly subjective what is good art and what is not but even in that, there are few things you can do to ensure you are covering the basics.

 - Now that you have decided you want a tattoo, you must first have a crude idea about what you are going to get.
 It doesn’t matter whether you are sure about it at this stage or not.
 But having some sort of idea is a good starting point.

-2. you might want to think about what style resonants with you, whether you want a traditional American, Japanese, Illustrative, Black & Grey, line work, or Color.
+2. You might want to think about what style resonants with you, whether you want a traditional American, Japanese, Illustrative, Black & Grey, line work, or Color.
 You don’t need to fix anything but you should have some idea about what you like and what you won’t like to get.
 For this, you can use the internet, just Google these terms and see the examples there.

 3. Next step is Internet research, the most crucial step.
 You can search about shops in your locality, read blogs such as these to get information or you can ask a friend who already has a tattoo.
-Search about any artists who are renowned for their work in your locality, which is close to what you want to have.
+Search for any artists who are renowned for their work in your locality, which is close to what you want to have.

 4. Go through the gallery of the shop and the tattoo artist and look for yourself.
 Look for styles and designs which are close to your idea.